-- Sense of Safety & Beyond Activity book Page 1.
-Available online to print for each student: rocketrules.org/xxxxxxxxx)verify
+• Sense of Safety & Beyond!
+Activity Book - Page 1.
+Available online to print for each student: TOOL KIT:

-- Crayons and pencils
+https://rocketrules.org/sense-of-safety-and-beyond-materials/

-- Overhead projection of activity (optional)
+- Crayons and pencils - Overhead projection of activity (optional)

 Today we're going to learn about how important it is to have a buddy to help stay safe AND how to describe them.
 A buddy is someone in your class, like a friend.
 Together you WATCH OUT for each other.
 You can have different buddies walking to and from school, in class or on the playground.
 At all times, you are watching out for each other and keeping each other safe.